-Retro Rose is 80 years old, which still blows my mind, because she zips around with more energy and enthusiasm for life than many women in their 60’s.
-She walks a mile a day with her dogs, both rescues.
+At the time this was written, Retro Rose was 80 years old, which still blows my mind, because she zipped around with more energy and enthusiasm for life than many women in their 60’s.
+She walked a mile a day with her dogs, both rescues.

 She get what she wants at the apartment complex where she lives, because she feeds the maintenance men, who also stop by to vacuum, empty the trash and sometimes help her clean her closets.
 They know she always has a pot of something on the stove, and it’s not uncommon for her to send dinner home with them for their families.

-She is the “young” one at her church, where the elders call her to help with the seniors.
-She’s 80.
-She had a job last year watching a woman with alzheimer’s and she is still often called upon to “senior sit” those who struggle with dementia.
+She was the “young” one at her church, where the elders call her to help with the seniors.
+At age 79 she had a job watching a woman with alzheimer’s and she was still often called upon to “senior sit” those who struggled with dementia.